Kacheekfreak09/GBFM-Tracker/README.md

-GBFM Tracker is a open source music creation and playback platform that mainly utilizes the C/MS chips of the Creative Music System/Game Blaster, aswell as the FM and DAC chips of the original Sound Blaster models, made for older MS-DOS computers.
+GBFM Tracker is a open source music creation and playback platform that mainly utilizes the C/MS chips of the Creative Music System/Game Blaster, as well as the FM and DAC chips of the original Sound Blaster models, made for older MS-DOS computers.

 # ░▒▓█ Requirements █▓▒░
 1. A 286 or better CPU (386DX or 486 recommended)